gabors-data-analysis/gabors-data-analysis.github.io/_pages/instructor-faq.md

 6. Prepares students for many different career opportunities with transferable skills on data cleaning to modelling and making decisions based on analytics.

+>**Q: I want to have a great deal of theory in my class, how could I integrate the book with a traditional econometrics course**

+A. There are several differences, reasons we wrote the book.

 ## Undergraduate economics, social science programs

 >**Q: What are the **prerequisites** for an undergraduate data analytics course which may be cross-listed with computer science and/or business? **